matteozanatta/amazon-react-clone/README.md

-#Amazon.com clone made with React and Redux
+# Amazon.com clone made with React and Redux
+Here you can see the final result: https://desolate-shore-80232.herokuapp.com/

 # Getting Started with Create React App